Carbon monoxide detector burning smell

 Electrical

-The answer to 'carbon monoxide detector burning smell' is that a burning smell coming from a carbon monoxide (CO) detector is often a sign that the device needs to be replaced.
-CO detectors have a lifespan of 5-7 years, and the internal sensors can degrade over time, causing a burning or acrid smell as the device reaches the end of its usable life.
+The answer to 'carbon monoxide detector burning smell' is that a burning smell from a carbon monoxide (CO) detector is usually a sign of a malfunctioning or faulty unit that needs to be replaced.
+This can indicate an electrical issue or overheating within the detector itself.

 Step-by-Step Guide